ADHDrian/psi-co-mAFiA/README.md

 --batchsize 128 \
 --out_dir ${output}
 ```
 Here ${sites} is a bed file specifying the genome / transcriptome coordinates where predictions should be performed.
-To exhaustively generate all the possible sites on a reference, we provide the script [WIP].
+It should match the reference that was used for the alignment in step 2.
+To exhaustively generate all the possible sites from a reference, we provide the script [WIP].

 The argument "num_jobs" is the number of parallel processes to run on the GPU.
 If you get an out-of-memory error, try to reduce the job number.